ludeeus/alternative-auto-update-blueprint/README.md

 This will automatically update the target update entity.

 But it will not do the latest and greatest.
-Instead it will install the latest patch version when a new minor version is realeased.
+Instead it will install the latest patch version when a new minor version is released.
 When this trigger on a version change that does not result in an update, the update will be hidden so you do not see a notification for it in the UI.